Michigan Central Railroad: History

 The line between Detroit and St. Joseph, Michigan, was originally planned in 1830 to provide freight service between Detroit and Chicago by train to St. Joseph and via boat service on to Chicago.
-The Detroit & St. Joseph Railroad was chartered in 1831 with a capital of $1,500,000.
+The Detroit and St. Joseph Railroad was chartered in 1831 with a capital of $1,500,000.
 The railroad actually began construction on May 18, 1836, starting at "King's Corner" in Detroit, which was the name by which the southeast corner of Jefferson and Woodward Avenue was then known.
-Note that this is not the location of Michigan Central Station, which apparently replaced this building.
+However, this is not the location of Michigan Central Station, which apparently replaced this building.

-The small private organization, known then as the Detroit and St. Joseph Railroad, quickly ran into problems securing cheap land in the private market, and abandonment of the project was discussed.
+The small private organization quickly ran into problems securing cheap land in the private market, and abandonment of the project was discussed.
 The City of Detroit invested $50,000 in the project.
 The State of Michigan bailed out the railroad in 1837 by purchasing it and investing $5,000,000.
 The now state-owned company was renamed the Central Railroad of Michigan.